 (vii) County participation in the voluntary stewardship program does not change applicability of the Shoreline Management Act or requirements of the master program.

-(vii), and the conversion of agricultural land to nonagricultural uses When agricultural lands are converted to non-agricultural uses, the master program provisions for the new use shall apply., shall be consistent with the environment designation, and the general and specific use regulations applicable to the proposed use and do not result in a net loss of ecological functions associated with the shoreline.
+(vii) When agricultural lands are converted to non-agricultural uses, the master program provisions for the new use shall apply.

 (b) Aquaculture.

 (i) General provisions.